mvdmio/ValueConversion/Readme.md

 ## Base package
 This package contains the entry point for working with values of a given unit or quantity.
 Make sure to include the child packages with the specific types you need for your project.

-Currently, the child packages are:
+The child packages are:
 - `mvdmio.ValueConversion.Currency`
 - `mvdmio.ValueConversion.UnitsOfMeasurement`

 ## Currency
 The Currency package contains Quantity definitions for Currency.

-Currently, the following currency units are defined:
+The following currency units are defined:
 - `UnitedStatesDollar`
 - `Euro`
 - `MexicanPeso`